Sp00p64/DiscordRAT/README.md

 Install requirements ("pip3 install -r requirements.txt")\
 Now your bot should be available to use !

-**Compiling to exe (optional):**
+**Compiling to exe (optional):**\
 If you want to compile the bot to exe you can use PyInstaller.\
 Inside the directory of the bot execute "PyInstaller --onefile --noconsole DiscordRAT.py" or "python3 -m PyInstaller --onefile --noconsole DiscordRAT.py"\
-If compiling failed try to import the discord module "PyInstaller --onefile --noconsole --hidden-import=discord nameofthebot.py"
+If compiling failed try to import the discord module "PyInstaller --onefile --noconsole --hidden-import=discord DiscordRAT.py"